nostrenz/hatate-iqdb-tagger/README.md

 # Hatate
-Search and tag images using IQDB.
+Search and tag images using IQDB and SauceNAO.

 Tagged images can then be imported into [Hydrus](https://github.com/hydrusnetwork/hydrus).